HeartlandNetwork/HTLN-BreedingBird-Data-Package/README.md

 Started my first git project and successfully pushed files to a GitHub project.
 Yay!
 Renamed this project specific to breeding birds.
 Will fork to other datasets someday!

+20220109

+Downloaded this project to laptop and started using Git locally.
+Will modify this file then try to get new changes to show on GitHub...

 -----------------
 # Tasks